Welcome to today's edition of the Rush 24-7 podcast.

 Now, to illustrate something, we've all heard ad infinitum.

-And it shows damn Republicans.
+And it's those damn Republicans.

-The Republicans of the party of no.
+The Republicans are the party of no.

 That's why Obama can't get his monument.